 Safety First!

-Dentists use protective eyewear to ensure your safety during a teeth whitening treatment.
+Dentists use protective eyewear to ensure your safety during a whitening treatment.
 This specialised eyewear is designed to block the harmful light and shield your eyes from potential damage.
 It’s essential to wear this protective gear throughout the treatment to prevent any adverse effects and ensure that the process remains as safe and comfortable as possible.
-For Singaporeans aged 21 and above, a teeth whitening kit using LED technology offers a safe and effective way to achieve a killer confident smile.
+For Singaporeans aged 21 and above, a whitening kit using LED technology offers a safe and effective way to achieve a killer confident smile.
+Dental Designs clinic uses LED teeth whitening lights to ensure your teeth look bright without any damage to your oral health.

 I bought a blue LED teeth whitening light online.
 Is it effective?

-You’ve probably come across teeth whitening products sold over-the-counter that come with a portable blue LED light.
+You’ve probably come across teeth brightening products sold over-the-counter that come with a portable blue LED light.
 They can be purchased online or simply over-the-counter.
-They promise to give you a brighter smile from the comfort of your home!
+LED teeth whitening lights bought from online stores promise to give you a brighter smile from the comfort of your home!
 While it might be tempting to give one a try, these products often turn out to be more gimmick than miracle.
 Here’s why:

 Limited Effectiveness